PS5 vs. Xbox Series X: Which Console Will Run GTA 6 Best?

 The Xbox Series S: The Weak Link?

-Then there’s the Series S. The little white console doing its best with 4 TFLOPS and 10 GB of RAM.
-Baldur’s Gate 3 already made developers sweat on this hardware.
-Now imagine an open world the scale of GTA 6.
+Then there’s the Series S, running at 4 TFLOPS with 10 GB of RAM.
+Baldur’s Gate 3 already pushed developers to their limits on this hardware.
+An open world at the scale of GTA 6 raises the stakes considerably.

 Expect serious compromises: